 Some, but not all, rubber floors are treated to decrease static electricity buildup.
 They can also be installed underneath wood or tile floors for additional comfort, insulation, and sound absorption.
 One thing to watch out for: some types of rubber flooring are meant for use around oils, some will be weakened by their presence.
 This is a big factor in kitchens and especially in garages.

-Need to find a pro for your rubber flooring?Find Pros
+Ready to start your rubber flooring?Find Pros

 With environmental concern at an all time high among homeowners, it is important to note that not all rubber floors are made from recycled materials; on the other hand, many are!
 A good percentage of rubber flooring contains post consumer recycled material (mostly from old car tires).
 By installing rubber floors, you are keeping these materials from ending up at a landfill.
 Some companies even use a “no heat” process to create the floor tiles or rolls, which reduces, air pollution.